CHAPTER ONE

 “Wait, Lucia saw the guy, too?”
 His mom had a houseful of folks over last night, but he was surprised to hear Lucia was one of them.

-Since when was Reina, the queen of holding grudges, back on good terms with Lucia?
-Fuck.
+Shit.
 That meant she would probably be around more.
-Part of him hated the idea, another part of him looked forward to it.
+Part of him hated the idea.
+Another part of him looked forward to it, which made him a fuckin’ masochist.

 “Hell, I was there, too,” Mark said.
 “A bunch of us were hangin’ out in the backyard, and we heard Vi screaming.
 By the time we got to the front of the house, Lucia had already pulled your sister aside and had her arms wrapped around her.
 And your mom, she’d already chased the guy off with that old baseball bat she keeps in the coat closet by the front door.”

-“She was thinking someone was hurting her child, and she wasn’t going to let that happen,” Mark had spent a big chunk of his life around Eddie’s mom.
+“She was thinking someone was hurting her child, and she wasn’t going to let that happen.”
+Mark had spent a big chunk of his life around Eddie’s mom.
 “You know how she is.”

 Yeah, he knew, and just thinking about what could have happened to Violetta or his mom made Eddie want to jam his fist through a wall.

-He was a naturally protective guy, but things were different—more intense—now that it was his own family in the bulls-eye.
+He was a naturally protective guy, but things were different—more intense—now that it was his own family in the bull’s-eye.
 And despite their complicated history, he wasn’t keen on the idea of Lucia being in harm’s way either.

 “Tamarin Rios.”
 Eddie couldn’t believe that piece of shit was involved.

-“You familiar with him?”
+“You’re familiar with him?”

-The things he’d witnessed still linger in the form of occasional nightmares.
+The things he’d witnessed still lingered in the form of occasional nightmares.
 They had been the darkest three years of Eddie’s life, and the only reason he’d survived was that he knew his family needed him.

 And now it was starting to look like his past might’ve opened the door for that same evil to slip in and violate the sanctity of his family’s safe haven.

 “I’m not sure, but I know someone who can find out.”
-He would get Luna working on it and she’d have an answer in no time.
+He would get Luna working on it, and she’d have an answer in no time.

 She really was brilliant, and at the age of only twenty-five, she’d invented some of the cool electronics the team used in the field.
 She was also hopelessly in love and living with Boone Langston, a real-life cowboy and another one of his teammates.

-The Muñoz cartel dealt in every kind of drugs imaginable, and had begun to dabble in human trafficking until AJ decided it would be a good idea to have Rios kidnap Cole’s girlfriend.
-Big mistake on his part made worse by the fact he shot Cole while doing it.
-His boss and the Dark Ops team went in after her, and Eddie blew his cover to help get her out safely.
-AJ and a couple of his thugs were killed during that op.
+The Muñoz cartel dealt in every kind of drugs imaginable and had begun to dabble in human trafficking, until AJ decided it would be a good idea to have Rios kidnap Cole’s girlfriend.
+A big mistake on his part, made worse by the fact that he shot Cole while doing it.

 Good riddance.